 - Add the frozen banana pieces to a high-speed blender together with the peanut butter and maple syrup (if using).
 Blend until the mixture is super creamy and lump-free.
 If your blender has problems blending the mixture, simply wait some minutes and try it again.
 It also helps pushing the ingredients with a tamper into the blades of the blender.

 - Transfer the ice cream back to the freezer-safe container and freeze again until the ice cream can be scooped with an ice cream scoop.
-Enjoy!
+Enjoy with vegan caramel sauce!

 - If you freeze the ice cream overnight it will be quite solid.
 Simply let it thaw for about 15-25 minutes, then it can be scooped easily.